 General Care For Your Cuticle

 As it is with your hair, your cuticle should be cared for as well.
 When you do not take good care of your cuticle, you’ll end up having issues with them.

-- Dip cracked peely dry cuticle in warm water always.
+- Dip cracked or peeling dry cuticles in warm water always.
 This helps to soften the skin around the cuticle and helps the blood to flow well.

-- When the cuticle has absorbed moisture, use either a wooden cuticle pusher to push the ingrown cuticle back to their original position.
-If you must use metal cuticle pusher, be sure to sterilize before use.
+- When the cuticle has absorbed moisture, use either a wooden cuticle pusher to push the ingrown cuticle back to its original position.
+If you must use a metal cuticle pusher, be sure to sterilize it before use.

-- Never you cut or trim your cuticle as this might cause injury to your cuticle, thereby acting as a breeding ground for bacteria infection.
+- Never cut or trim your cuticle as this might cause injury to your cuticle, thereby acting as a breeding ground for bacterial infection.

 - If you notice any strange pain, swelling, or redness around the cuticle, please contact your dermatologist immediately.

 Having to take care of problems associated with cuticles can be so tiring, especially the ones caused by using harsh chemicals such as detergents, or hardeners.
 No matter how difficult it can get, taking good care of our cuticles should be everyone’s top priority.

 If you do not take care of them, you’ll be fighting a lost battle as this cuticle serves as the bedrock towards getting the beautiful nails of your dream.
 Now that I’ve covered a little about some major Nail Cuticle Problems, it is now left for you to decide which part of the court to stay.